Xiscoder/Android-Password-Manager/README.md

 <strong>Gettting started on your app</strong>
 <br>
 <br>
 To start developing your app, we need to have Android Studio installed on our workstation.
 If you don’t have Android Studio on your workstation then you can go to <a href="https://developer.android.com/studio" target="_blank">this</a> website and follow the instructions there on how to get it set up.
 One of the pleasant things about this application we will be able to build everything with just Android Studio.
-Once you have Android studio properl installed, we can start building the app!
+Once you have Android studio properly installed, we can start building the app!
 <br>
 <br>